The Eatwell Guide shows how much of what we eat overall should come from each food group to achieve a healthy, balanced diet.

 The Eatwell Guide does not apply to children under the age of 2 because they have different nutritional needs.

-Between the ages of 2 and 5, children should gradually move to eating the same foods as the rest of the family in the proportions shown in the Eatwell Guide.
+After the age of 2 years, children should move to eating the same foods as the rest of the family in the proportions shown in the Eatwell Guide.

 Read more about babies, toddlers and young children's nutritional needs in Your baby's first solid foods.